Kicheche Mara Camp

 Triple tents and family tents (one double & two single beds) are available on request.

 Kicheche Mara Camp welcomes children but is not suited to very young children as the camp is unfenced and for this reason children must be supervised at all times.
 Meals can be tailored to suit and earlier meal times can be arranged where necessary.
-Babysitting can be organised for those that require it.
+Babysitting can be organized for those that require it.

 There is a camp souvenir shop with a selection of Maasai crafts, clothing, maps and miscellaneous items.
 Guests gather around the campfire for a pre-dinner drink or a hot drink before the morning drive.
 Dinner is served by candlelight al-fresco or in the dining tent.
 The Camp also has a reference library in the lounge tent, which has an excellent selection of books.